Alzheimer’s and Dementia can Cause Sundowners and Frightening Nights

-In the beginning, I was baffled and tried to help with soft, soothing words as the moaning began.
-But as the severe moods occurred again and again, I took a more aggressive view of these fitful nights and made a more concentrated effort to slow their occurrence.
+In the beginning, I was baffled and tried to help Mom sleep by saying soft, soothing words as the moaning began.
+But as the moods grew worse and occurred again and again, I took a more aggressive view of these fitful nights and made a more concentrated effort to slow their occurrence.

-When the Sundowners symptoms did occur, I never tried to argue or explain what was happening.
-In the beginning, I had tried to soothe her, but Mom always refused any offer of comfort.
-And most often, if I spoke or said anything during the fitful times, she didn’t appear to hear me or understand that I offered comfort.
+When the Sundowners symptoms occured, I never tried to argue or explain what was happening.
+In the beginning, I tried to soothe Mom but she always refused comfort.
+And most often, if I spoke or said anything during the fitful times, she didn’t appear to hear me or understand that I offered help.

 So I made certain she was comfortable and offered her radio and head-set.
 Sometimes the music would circumvent the entire event and Mom would fall asleep, peacefully, before the Sundowning could occur.
 And on those nights we were happy that we all had a good and peaceful night’s sleep.

 At this stage of Alzheimer’s, I think comfort and love is the most valuable thing a person can receive.
 Their mind is full of confusion and stress and worry.
 My goal when my Mom was in this late stage of Alzheimer’s was to give her as many calm and peaceful and comfortable days and nights as possible.